National Library of Medicine (NLM)

 Lister Hill National Center for Biomedical Communications (LHNCBC)

-Scientific Director: Clement J. McDonald, M.D.
+Acting Scientific Director: Milton Corn, M.D.

 Established by a 1968 Joint Resolution of the United States Congress in 1968, the Lister Hill Center is a research and development division of the U.S. National Library of Medicine.
 Seeking to improve access to high quality biomedical information for individuals around the world, the Lister Hill Center conducts and supports research and development in the dissemination of high quality imagery, medical language processing, high-speed access to biomedical information, intelligent database systems development, multimedia visualization, knowledge management, data mining and machine-assisted indexing.